 6. Quick Start Guide/Documentation

 We were already fans of the Honor 9 Lite’s look and feel.
 Other than the addition of the notch at the top, there isn’t anything that changes on the 9N.
 You get the same glass-clad back and front with an anodised metal frame holding the two panels together.
 For protection, Honor was thoughtful enough to provide a hard-plastic case which doesn’t sacrifice the aesthetics too much as it is translucent.
-Read more about the design and build quality of this device by clicking the link below.

 The display panel Honor has used on the 9N measures 5.84-inches and comes with a Full HD+ (2280×1080) resolution and a 19:9 aspect ratio.
 The 79.5 percent screen-to-body-ratio achieved by this screen is a marginal upgrade over the 9 Lite’s 75.5 percent.
 Nevertheless, this is one of the better IPS panels we have seen on budget smartphones and will be serviceable for casual use cases such as watching YouTube videos and browsing social media.
 You can follow the link below for more insight into the performance of the Honor 9N’s display.